NohaFahmi/would_you_rather-React_ND/README.md

 # README Would You Rather.. ?

 A template of README best practices to make your README simple to understand and easy to use.
+## Demo
+here is a link for a live version: https://ratherapp.netlify.app/
 ## Table of Contents

 - [Installation](#installation)